spiffe/spire-tutorials/k8s/envoy-jwt/README.md

 ## Auth helper image

-An external Authorization is implemented using [Envoy-jwt-auth-helper](../envoy-jwt-auth-helper), An script is provided to facilitate building and import using `kind` or `minikube`
+An External Authorization filter is implemented using [Envoy-jwt-auth-helper](../envoy-jwt-auth-helper), An script is provided to facilitate building and import using `kind` or `minikube`

 ``` console